aklos/magicmouse-hid/README.md

 ## Uninstall Driver.

 ```
 sudo ./remove.sh
 ```

 ## Apple Magic Trackpad 2

 The driver supports bluetooth and USB for the trackpad.
 To connect the Trackpad via bluetooth, it must be clicked once after it is turned on, then the Trackpad tries to reconnect to the last paired (and trusted) connection.

 ## Apple Magic Mouse 2

 The drivers supports regular mouse motion and additionally scrolling and mouse middle click.
 Middle click is a single finger click near the middle portion of the touch surface OR a 3 finger click anywhere on the touch surface if you put the mouse in 3 finger middle click mode.
 Scrolling is a single finger up or down motion anywhere on the touch surface.

 ### Changing Parameters

 Several parameters are avaliable for you to modify to personalize the driver to your taste.
-These can be found in `/etc/modprobe.d/hid-magicmouse.conf` after install.
+These can be found in `/etc/modprobe.d/hid-magicmouse2.conf` after install.
 Modify them and the next time the driver is loaded it will have the new values.

 ### Reloading the driver

 After changing the parameters the driver can be reloaded using the following commands:

 ```
-sudo rmmod hid_magicmouse
+sudo rmmod hid_magicmouse2
-sudo modprobe hid_magicmouse
+sudo modprobe hid_magicmouse2
 ```

 ## Troubleshooting (outdated)

-If the driver is not working, please make sure that the correct hid-magicmouse driver gets loaded and try the following steps:
+If the driver is not working, please make sure that the correct hid-magicmouse2 driver gets loaded and try the following steps:

 ```
 cd linux/drivers/hid
 make
-sudo rmmod hid_magicmouse
+sudo rmmod hid_magicmouse2
-sudo insmod ./hid-magicmouse.ko
+sudo insmod ./hid-magicmouse2.ko
 tail -f ~/.local/share/xorg/Xorg.0.log
 ```